Schramp/UnifiedLogReader/README.md

 * biplist
 * ipaddress

+**The version on PyPi is old, and I need to discuss with @ydkhatri about the release process.**

-UnifiedLogReader (and the dependencies) can be installed using `pip install unifiedlog lz4 biplist ipaddress`
+UnifiedLogReader (and the dependencies) can be installed using **`pip install git+https://github.com/Schramp/UnifiedLogReader.git lz4 biplist ipaddress`**

 Do not download from here, unless you want the latest code.
 For development, if you only need the dependencies, use `pip install -r requirements.txt`